PFAS, per- & polyfluoroalkyl substances

 Our reagents for your PFAS analyses

-Wellington Laboratories’ reference standards are intended for public and private laboratories, organizations and professionals who need to identify PFAS present in various media (water, air, soil, sediments, biota, etc.).
+The reference standards developed by Wellington Laboratories are intended for public and private laboratories, organisations and professionals who need to identify PFAS present in various media (water, air, soil, sediment, biota, etc.).
 PFAS are persistent organic pollutants (POPs) that are potentially dangerous to health and the environment, and are subject to increased regulation and monitoring.
 Wellington Laboratories’ reagents enable these analyses to be carried out accurately, reliably and in compliance with international standards.

 BCP Instruments is the exclusive distributor of the entire range for France and Belgium.